Concealed Handgun Permit

 General Information

-Your initial appointment will take approximately 20 minutes.
-At that time, your application will be reviewed, a photo and signature will be obtained, fees will be collected, and your fingerprints will be taken.
+Your new application appointment will take approximately 15-20 minutes.
+At that time, your photo, signature and fingerprints will be obtained.

 Renewal Applications

-- Renewals must include the original proof of training certificate dated within 6 months of the renewal application receipt date.
+- Renewals must include a proof of training certificate dated within 6 months of the renewal application receipt date.
 Copies of certificates will NOT be accepted.

 - Expired permits have a 6-month grace period in which to renew.
 Applications received after the 6-month grace period will not be processed and will be returned.